 Many of the vascular plants of this ecoregion are found throughout the sub-Antarctic region of the Southern Ocean.
-Endemic vascular plants of this ecoregion include the tussock grass Poa cookie, the Kerguelen Cabbage Pringlea ascorbutica and the fern Polystichum marionense.
-Other non-endemic, but notable, plant species include the cushion-plant Azorella selago, the feathery Cotula plumosa, and the grass Agrostis magellanica.
-Knowledge about local invertebrates, including invasive species, is variable, but for many islands there is a relatively well known and diverse assemblage that play a fundamental role in the function of the island ecosystems.
+Endemic vascular plants of this ecoregion include the tussock grass Poa cookie, the Kerguelen Cabbage Pringlea ascorbutica, and the fern Polystichum marionense.
+Other non-endemic but notable plant species include the cushion plant Azorella selago, the feathery Cotula plumosa, and the grass Agrostis magellanica.
+Knowledge about local invertebrates, including invasive species, is variable, but for many islands, there is a relatively well-known and diverse assemblage that plays a fundamental role in the function of the island ecosystems.

 There are no permanent inhabitants of any of these islands.
 However, with the exception of Heard and MacDonald Islands, all are visited regularly with some permanent infrastructure.
 Tourist visits are also relatively rare.
 Many of these islands are classified as World Heritage Areas and/or Ramsar sites, and in this respect, they are relatively well protected.
 Pressure from human activity and non-native species remain the biggest threat, with all of the islands having non-native plants and/or invertebrates.

 The exception is McDonald Island—renowned as one of the most pristine islands across the entire biome.
 Invasive vertebrates, including house mice (Marion Island) and cats, rabbits, reindeer, sheep, and the Corsican mouflon (French islands), have huge and multiplicative impacts, devastating species and ecosystems across the region.
 Only the Prince Edward Islands and Heard and McDonald Islands have the equivalent of IUCN 1a protection, with HIMI a UNESCO World Heritage Site.

 - Undertake prioritized and targeted eradication of invasive species from the islands.